nored/FF9-Jump-Rope-Script/README.md

 // Updated 6/7/2020 with QueueTip's script with user friendliness in mind

-// This script is used to help get people the Final Fantasy 9 Hail to the King trophy on PS4
+// This script is used to help get people the Final Fantasy 9 Hail to the King trophy on the __Steam Version of FF9__

 //